openmeteo/pthelma/doc/timeseries.rst

    Return a :class:`datetime` object which is *adatetime* plus *months*, where *months* is an integer (it can be negative).

+   If you try to add one month to, say 2008-03-31, the result will be 2008-04-30; i.e. if the resulting month does not have enough days to use the existing day, the maximum day of that month is used instead.

+.. function:: date_diff(date1, date2)

+   Return the difference *date1* - *date2* as a (months, minutes) tuple.  *date1* and *date2* are :class:`datetime` objects.
+Both
+   tuple items are negative if *date1* < *date2*.

+   The difference between 2008-03-31 and 2008-04-30 is one month, zero minutes (see how :func:`add_months_to_datetime`).
+Likewise for the difference between 2008-03-30 and 2008-04-30.
+So don't expect this function to do miracles in edge cases; you should use it only for day<=28, or for differences smaller than 28 days.

+.. function:: datestr_diff(datestr1, datestr2)

+   Same as :func:`date_diff`, but the arguments are strings formatted as ``%Y[-%m[-%d[ %H:%M]]]``.
+A ``T`` or ``t`` can be used instead of a space as a time separator.

 .. function:: datetime_from_iso(isostring)

    Return a :class:`datetime` object created from a string in ISO 8601